databendlabs/databend/website/blog/2023-05-28-databend-weekly-95.md

 We're always open to cutting-edge technologies and innovative ideas.
 You're more than welcome to join the community and bring them to Databend.

-### Support Custom Character Sets
+### Support for Custom Character Sets

 A character set is a set of rules that defines how characters are represented, while collation determines the order of characters within the character set.
 Character sets are used to store data and can contain multiple collations.

-It would be great to have support for custom character sets in the same way as MySQL. e.g. IBM z/OS uses EBCDIC encoding by default.
+It would be great to have support for custom character sets in the same way as MySQL, e.g., IBM z/OS uses EBCDIC encoding by default.

 [Issue #11567 | Feature: Support custom character sets](https://github.com/datafuselabs/databend/issues/11567)